SahanDisa/Hackathon_Quiz/README.md

 # Hackathon_Quiz
-Small Questions for competition usage
+Questions for Competition usage and enhance the knowlege by practical solutions

+# Question Types

+- Easy
+- Medium
+- Hard